dmnfarrell/dmnfarrell.github.io/_posts/2022-12-19-dalle2-aiart.markdown

  <a href="/img/dalle-irish-people1.png"> <img class="small-scaled" src="/img/dalle-irish-people1.png"></a>
 </div>

-So when I repeated the prompt I got the following images, but you can tell they are trying to represent the same concepts.
+So when I repeated the prompt I got the following images, all different but you can tell they are trying to represent the same concepts.
 Notice how they vary in number of people and how close faces are etc. This is because I gave only a general phrase and only constrained it by asking for an oil painting hence the styles are similar.
-We can also use request the image be in a known artists style.
+We can also request the image be in a known artistic style or of a specific artist.
+In fact there is a whole pdf book guide on how to make prompts, called the [DALLE2 prompt book](https://dallery.gallery/the-dalle-2-prompt-book/).

 <div style="width: auto;">
  <a href="/img/dalle-irish-people2.png"> <img class="small-scaled" src="/img/dalle-irish-people2.png"></a>